instantiations/es_compression/README.md

 ## Description
-Compression framework providing FFI implementations for Brotli, Lz4, Zstd with ready-to-use prebuilt binaries for Win/Linux/Mac.
+Compression framework for Dart providing FFI implementations for Brotli, Lz4, Zstd with ready-to-use prebuilt binaries for Win/Linux/Mac.

 This work is an inspired port of the *Unified Compression Framework* from the [VAST Platform] (VA Smalltalk) language and development environment.